Why healthy conflict drives better reams and smarter work

 Conflict isn’t the problem.
 Avoiding conflict is.

-Most teams think disagreement means failure.
+Because they think disagreement means failure.
 So they sugarcoat.
 Stay polite.
 They protect feelings instead of ideas.

 But disagreement is a signal: